ludivineConstanti/Pixiji/mdDocumentation/problemList.md

 After reading the doc to understand what is TweenLite and why it's working better, I learned that it's actually deprecated (as is TweenMax, TimelineMax and TimelineLite) and has been replaced by gsap that covers all their fonctionnalities.
 But clearing props still works better with a callback function, instead of adding it directly to the timeline.

+## Update n°3 clear GSAP inline styling

+After transitioning to Framer motion, I expected to have the same bug, but it worked fine without me needing to change anything.
+I guess the way they handle things internally is different even though they both use JavaScript.

 ## Blurry text

 Sometimes, the text appears blurry, I read in a GSAP forum that it can happen when you apply transformations for your element, since GSAP uses 3D transform to save on performance.
-It can be changed with gsap.config(force3D: false), but then performance drops, so will have to test it if I see too much blurry text.
+It can be changed with gsap.config(force3D: false), but then performance drops, so will have to test it if I see too much blurry text (or just have to avoid using scale, which would be a shame since animations of type transform are more performant).

 ## GSAP reverse animation not working